Emulator Issues #8299

 The only reliable way to tell if an efb copy has been replaced with a loaded texture is to somehow detect the write to memory.

-#10 Updated by guitaristocrat3 almost 5 years ago
+#10 Updated by guitaristocrat3 over 5 years ago

 Still happens for me in Harry Potter Sorcerer's Stone in master (4.0-6789) and EFB2RAM still fixes it.
 I tried single core too and the glitch occurs with that as well. http://i.gyazo.com/bd0ae887249dcc9b7237c38dd8ef4e2f.png